joeig/joeig/README.md

   * Terraform
   * Amazon Web Services

-If you have interesting projects, then it's time to get in touch.
+If you have an interesting project, then it's time to get in touch.

   💌 hello@eigsys.de